 If you don’t already have a Wise account.
 You’ll wanna go to wise.com and sign up.

-The next step is activating your borderless account.
-As a heads up, Wise is a regulated financial body, which means we’ll need to confirm your identity with several key pieces of verification before you can fully activate your borderless account.
+The next step is activating your Wise account.
+As a heads-up, Wise is a regulated financial body, which means we’ll need to confirm your identity with several key pieces of verification before you can fully activate your Wise account.

 To send money within the US with Wise for the first time, you’ll need to follow these steps:

 - Sign in to your account at wise.com